Treftadaeth Eglwyswrw a'r Fro

 Myfyr Emlyn Memorial project was in the forefront of our discussions and

-also our book that will soon be printed.
+also our book that we hope to produce.

 There was no film shown this month (May), but in the future, there will

 be a film or other exhibits following our meetings when there is no guest